-Zambia too is facing socio-economic challenges but also present us with new problems to solve.
+Operating in Zambia faces similar but also different challenges.
 With over six times the area of Malawi to cover, expanding our reach means we need to think differently about how best to manage a growing infrastructure over such a vast country.

-That's why, we will consolidate our expertise in Malawi, Zambia and Zimbabwe to ensure that we continue to grow.
+That's why over the next five years we will aim to consolidate our expertise in Malawi and Zambia to ensure that we continue to grow.
 We will need to find new ways of doing business better, investing in specialist skills, seeking out local potential and training our staff.
-We are integrating technology, such as mobile money, into our products and operations in order to serve more women, more effectively.
+We will also integrate technology, such as mobile money, into our products and operations in order to serve more women, more effectively.